Samsung’s new Galaxy S21 smartphones bring high-end features down to earth

 Now the company is announcing the S20 line’s successors, the Galaxy S21, Galaxy S21+, and Galaxy S21 Ultra.
 This time around, a pandemic is raging and plenty of people are spending their gadget money carefully.
 So it’s not a shocker that Samsung didn’t pull out all the stops yet again.
 The new models are reminiscent of their predecessors in many ways, but each costs $200 less than its 2020 equivalent: $800 for the 6.2-inch S21, $1,000 for the 6.7-inch S21+, and $1,200 for the 6.8-inch S21 Ultra.
 They go on preorder today and will be available starting on January 29.

 It should be a cinch to tell an S21 model from the S20 one it’s replacing: Samsung is introducing a new industrial design built around a feature it calls Contour Cut Camera.
-Instead of the cameras on the back sitting in a rounded, rectangular island—as they do on the Galaxy S20 models as well as the iPhone 12–they’re part of a camera bump that runs all the way up to the left-hand side of the phone’s back.
-I haven’t seen the new models in person yet; Samsung’s press briefings, like its Unpacked launch event, were virtual.
+Instead of the cameras on the back sitting in a rounded, rectangular island—as they do on the Galaxy S20 models as well as the iPhone 12–they’re part of a camera bump that runs all the way up to the left-hand side of the phone’s back and then wraps around the edge.
+I haven’t seen the new models in person yet.
 But in photos, the Contour Cut looks like a slick touch that could become a Galaxy S signature if Samsung sticks with it in future models.

 The Galaxy S20 phones’ camera systems—with three cameras and 30X digital zoom on the S20 and S20+, and four cameras and 100X digital zoom on the S20 Ultra—were a big advance on earlier Samsung cameras.
 The company seems to have kept them largely intact in the new S21 models.
 But it’s introduced several camera-related software improvements.
 As before, the Quick Take feature lets you hold down the shutter button, move the phone around, and have AI software create a few still photos and short videos for you.
 Now that software might add some new bits of media into the mix, such as dynamic slow-motion clips.
 Samsung says that a new feature called Zoom Lock keeps photos sharp even if you go all the way up to the maximum range—potentially useful given how easy it is for a shaky hand to ruin a high-zoom shot.
 Video fans get Director’s View (you can see and switch between all the rear cameras as you shoot) and Vlogger View (shoot with both front and rear cameras at once).

 As for the new phones’ 120Hz displays, they now use adaptive refresh, a technology similar to Apple’s ProMotion that makes scrolling more fluid.
 Samsung’s new Eye Comfort Shield feature reduces the display’s blue light automatically as you near bedtime, a technique that’s supposed to be easier on the eyes.
-However, the Galaxy S21 and S21+ have lower-resolution screens than their predecessors, possibly a bit of cost-control on Samsung’s part to help it hit their new lower prices.
+However, the Galaxy S21 and S21+ have lower-resolution screens than their predecessors and no longer have curved edges, possibly a bit of cost-control on Samsung’s part to help it hit their new lower prices.

 The Ultra gets a pen